GreptimeTeam/docs/user-guide/concepts.md

   DB standalone mode, for local development.
 - **Frontend** is a stateless component that can scale to as many as needed.
-It accepts incoming request, authenticates it, translates it from various protocols into Greptime DB's internal one, and forward to certain datanodes under guidance from *Meta*.
+It accepts incoming request, authenticates it, translates it from various protocols into GreptimeDB's internal one, and forward to certain datanodes under guidance from *Meta*.
-- **Meta** is the central command of Greptime DB cluster.
+- **Meta** is the central command of GreptimeDB cluster.
 In typical deployment, at least three nodes is required to setup a reliable meta mini-cluster. *Meta* manages database and table information, including how data spread across the cluster and where to route requests to.
 It also keeps monitoring availability